-&lt;sup>5I hasten to add that by use of Big Data "in the modern sense" I mean reference to the recent phenomenon of explosive data growth.
+3By the "Big Data" phenomenon, I mean the recent phenomenon of explosive data growth and associated massive datasets.
 Diebold (2003) not only used the term extensively in precisely that way, but also defined it, noting that "Recently much good science, whether physical, biological, or social, has been forced to confront - and has often benefited from - the Big Data phenomenon.
 Big Data refers to the explosion in the quantity (and sometimes, quality) of available and potentially relevant data, largely the result of recent and unprecedented advancements in data recording and storage technology."
-Hence, for example, trivial sentences like "I have a big data file" do not constitute references to Big Data!